Updated: April 20, 2022

-I first heard of the zero-based budget planning system from financial author, Dave Ramsey.
+I first heard about the zero-based budget planning system from the author, Dave Ramsey.
 During that time years ago, I was already using the Envelope System to manage my expenses.

-And upon realizing how similar and complimentary the two methods are, I’ve decided to incorporate both systems into my budget planning.
+Upon realizing how similar and complementary the two methods are, I’ve decided to incorporate both systems into my budget planning.

 Truth be told, it wasn’t easy telling your friends weekend after weekend that you don’t have the budget to go out with them.

-And then there’s also those feelings of envy and self-pity whenever you see someone with new clothes or the latest gadget.
+And then there are also those feelings of envy and self-pity whenever you see someone with new clothes or the latest gadget.

-However, deep inside, I knew I had to endure – that I had to be patient and believe in the power of delayed gratification.
+However, deep inside, I knew I had to endure.
+I knew that I have to be patient and believe in the power of delayed gratification.

-Sure I was feeling grumpy, sad and almost miserable – but I realized that it was just my mind telling me to feel that way.
+Sure I was feeling grumpy and sad — but I realized that it was just my mind telling me to feel that way.

 In reality, I was doing okay… actually I was doing MORE THAN OKAY.

-Fast forward to the present – I’m no longer living like a Bohemian (which is another story reserved for a future post) and I could now afford most of the simple luxuries I wanted.
+Fast forward to the present.
+I’m no longer living like a bohemian and I could now afford most of the simple luxuries I wanted.

-So if you’ve been living from paycheck to paycheck, deep in debt and without a clear financial future – then I suggest you make yourself a grumpy saver now before you turn into a financial disaster in the future.
+So if you’ve been living from paycheck to paycheck, deep in debt, and without a clear financial future.
+Then I suggest that you become a saver now before you turn into a financial disaster in the future.

 I hope these simple steps on creating a zero-based budget can help.